Why nursing home residents may find it hard to stay warm

 However, care must be taken so that seniors are not put at risk while keeping them warm.
 Agingcare.com cautions that space heaters and electric blankets may pose risks to seniors.
 It is important to keep certain heaters away from seniors to prevent the risk of carbon monoxide or fire.
 Similarly, electric blankets should be inspected for frayed wires to cut down on fire or burn risks, and old electric blankets may need to be swapped for new ones.

 If you have concerns about your loved one staying warm, bring up these issues with the staff of the nursing home that houses your relative.
-If you feel your senior might not be well served there, consider moving your senior to a different facility.
+If you feel your senior might not be well served there, consider moving your senior to a different facility and contacting a Seattle nursing home abuse lawyer.